gary-kim/open-ias-scoreboard-docs/content/dev/_index.md

 Open IAS Scoreboard is made using Electron-Forge which uses Electron to be able to use web development languages and philosophy to create a locally running program.

+No matter your current skill level, you are welcome to contribute improvements to the code, documentation, or anything else that you think would be helpful to the Open IAS Scoreboard project.

 First you need to setup your development enviroment.

 [How to setup](setup)